mmgrigorova/101BeersOnTheWall/README.md

 # 101BeersOnTheWall
-A catalog of BrewDog Brewery Beers
+A catalog of BrewDog Brewery Beers.

+This website is a